-Elderberry grows in home gardens.
+Elderberries are easily grown in home gardens.

-Elderberry is a large shrub or small tree that bears large clusters of small white or cream-colored flowers in late spring; these are followed by clusters of small, smooth, round black or blue-black berries in late summer.
+The elderberry is a large shrub or small tree that bears large clusters of small white or cream-colored flowers in late spring; these are followed by clusters of small, smooth, round black or blue-black berries in late summer.

 There are 200 species of elderberry growing around the world; some are edible some are not.